 No matter what led you to this, if you’re here, it’s because you’re ready to get started.

 But where should you start?
 What should you do?
 How should you do it?
 Creating a detailed plan and roadmap for your migration will help answer these questions, and more.

-We’ve already established that SharePoint 2013 also installs SharePoint 2010, in manner of speaking, which allows you to run Site Collections in SharePoint 2010 mode.
+We’ve already established that SharePoint 2013 and 2016 also installs SharePoint 2010, in manner of speaking, which allows you to run Site Collections in SharePoint 2010 mode.

-This will make it tempting to just migrate Site Collections and leave them running in 2010 mode, while creating new ones in 2013 mode.
+This will make it tempting to just migrate Site Collections and leave them running in 2010 mode, while creating new ones in 2013 or 2016 mode.